TheOdinProject/curriculum/html_css/intermediate_css/enhancing-design-with-css.md

 Read the [`box-shadow` docs](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow).

 #### Overflow
-It is possible, using `overflow`, to define what happens when it's content is too big to fit.
+It is possible, using `overflow`, to define what happens to an element when its content is too big to fit.
 The most common usage is likely to add scrollbars to an element inside a webpage, for example a `card` style element with scrollable content.

 Check out the [`overflow` docs](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow)